matloff/omsi/README.md

 <li> <i>Exam administration.</i>  This manages the actual process of the
 students taking the exam.
-You get electronic copies of the students' exams, eliminating the need for collecting and carryout out a large number of papers, and making work sharing much easier among multiple graders.
-Essay answers are much easier to read, and as noted above, more coherent.
+You get electronic copies of the students' exams, eliminating the need for collecting and carrying out out a large number of papers, and making work sharing much easier among multiple graders.
+As noted in "Benefits for students" above, OMSI enables the student to turn in a better product, and this benefits the instructor as
+well:  Better exam performance by students is both more gratifying to the instructor and also makes for easier, less frustrating grading.
 </li> </p>

 <li> <i>Exam grading.</i> OMSI does NOT take the place of instructor
-judgment in assigning points to individual exam problems, and total grade for the exam.
+judgment in assigning points to exam problems.
 But it does make things much easier, by automating much of the drudgery.
 For instance, OMSI automatically records grades assigned by the instructor, and automatically notifies students of their grades via e-mail.
 Gone are the days in which the instructor must